SenZmaKi/Senpwai/README.md

 - Choose between video qualities: 360p, 480p (Gogoanime only), 720p, or 1080p.
 - Download in sub or dub (if available) depending on the user's preference.
 - Automatically detects episodes you already have and avoids re-downloading them.
+- Keep track of an anime and automatically download new episodes when they come out.
 - Robust and graceful download error management.
 - Goofy aah ahh GUI and Amogus.